 A. It’s true that deductibles and out-of-pocket maximums on Bronze plans are quite high.
-In 2021, the maximum out-of-pocket (OOP) allowed on any plan is $8,550 for a single person.
+For 2022, the maximum out-of-pocket (OOP) allowed on any plan is $8,700 for a single person.
 And Bronze plans tend to have out-of-pocket limits at or nearly at this limit.

 Cost-sharing subsidies do two things.
 They reduce the copays, deductibles, and coinsurance so that you pay less each time you use your coverage.
 And they also reduce the maximum out-of-pocket on your plan, so that you pay less overall if you end up needing a lot of medical care throughout the year.

 |For 2022 coverage, HHS capped maximum out-of-pocket on Silver plans as follows (for a single individual):|

 |If you earn …||Your Silver plan OOP costs are capped at:|

 |$12,880 – $25,760||$2,900|